vanilophp/framework/README.md

 ## Events

-If you create an order with the factory an `OrderWasCreated` event gets fired.
-The underlying order can be accessed as follows:
+If you create an order with the factory, an `OrderWasCreated` event gets fired.
+The underlying order can be obtained as follows:

 ```php
 $event->getOrder();